turingschool/curriculum-site/module2/lessons/error_handling.md

 ### Exceptions, and how to handle them

 * Error
-    * Something bad that happened during normal operation of a program
+    * Something bad that happened during normal operation of a program.
 * Exception
-    How our program (Ruby) handles an error, in an object-oriented way.
-Exceptions are simply classes that the Ruby library has predefined for us.
+    * How our program (Ruby) handles an error, in an object-oriented way. * Exceptions are simply classes that the Ruby library has predefined for us.

 Ruby comes with a big list of Exceptions: see this list of classes.